SkylerElmstrom/Portfolio/content/home/experience.md

   location = "Newport, OR"
   date_start = "2016-06-01"
   date_end = "2016-08-01"
-  description = """I was chosen for a competitive SEAGRANT fellowship program and placed with ODF&W's shellfish and estuarine assessment of coastal Oregon (SEACOR) project team where I assisted with the operation and evaluation of UAVs as a potential tool for estuarine management and research."""
+  description = """I was chosen for a competitive SEAGRANT fellowship program and placed with ODF&W's shellfish and estuarine assessment of coastal Oregon (SEACOR) project team where I assisted with the operation and evaluation of UAVs as a potential tool for estuarine management and research.
   Responsibilities include:

   * Ingestion of GPS RTK points, Raw Aerial Imagery Processing
   * Developing Inhouse Procedures for UAV and GIS data workflows
-  * Assisting with Field Data Collection and Public Outreach
+  * Assisting with Field Data Collection and Public Outreach"""

 [[experience]]
   title = "Sergeant (E-5) Topographic Intelligence Specialist (MOS 0261)"